RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Security-Analysis-Guide.md

 ## Chapter 2: No-Global-Locks Verification

-### Why This Matters
+### Why This Is the Primary Security Verification

 Global locks create:
-- Timing side channels
+- Timing side channels from lock contention patterns
-- Performance bottlenecks
+- Observable retry behavior revealing system state
-- Observable contention patterns
+- Performance bottlenecks that degrade predictably under attack
 - Attack surfaces for timing attacks

-Verifying that CIBOS has no global locks is a fundamental security verification.
+Verifying that CIBOS has no global locks is a fundamental security verification for all profiles.

 ### Verification Methodology